fmidev/ml-harvesterseasons/README-SWI2.md

 This code reproduces the data and model training and prediction workflows used in `Strahlendorff et al.: Gradient boosting-based soil wetness for forestry climate adaptation in HarvesterSeasons service -training a model to forecast soil water index from a comprehensive set of IFS model predictors in Destination Earth`

-Note: as of June 2024 this README is still a work in process, be patient and we will get it ready asap :)
+Note: as of June 2024 this README is still a work in process, please be patient and we will get it ready asap :)

 ## System requirements
 Python version